spdobest/GithubCommands/README.md

 - Usage: git stash drop
 - This command discards the most recently stashed changeset.

+## cherry pick
+- git cherry-pick is a useful tool but not always a best practice.
+- Cherry picking can cause duplicate commits and many scenarios where cherry picking would work, traditional merges are preferred instead.
+With that said git cherry-pick is a handy tool for a few scenarios...
+- **git cherry-pick commitSha** it will pick the changes in the commit hash

 # Git Merge

 **git --version** To print the installed git version